 Cost of Ownership

 If you hold great store in miles per gallon figures, don't ever, ever take a test drive in the 5.0-litre V8 Mustang.
 It'll ruin you for the Ecoboost model.
-The 2.3-litre car returns an economy reading that is actually quite impressive for such a big, powerful, petrol-engined car, getting around 35mpg in manual guise and around 30mpg if you choose the automatic.
-Choose that heavy hitting V8 instead though, and you'll emit well over 300g/km, while if you can get the fuel meter to average anything into the twenties, you have more restraint than we could manage.
+In Convertible form, the 2.3-litre car returns an economy reading that is actually quite impressive for such a big, powerful, petrol-engined car, getting 31mpg on the combined cycle in manual guise and around 30mpg if you choose the automatic.
+Choose that heavy hitting V8 instead though, and you'll emit 285g/km, while the combined fuel figure with the auto is 22.6mpg.
+If you can get the fuel meter to average anything into the twenties, you have more restraint than we could manage.
 The 2.3-litre EcoBoost engine uses direct injection, variable cam timing and turbocharging to deliver its efficiency.
 A unique intake manifold and turbocharger housing enable it to make good on the performance Mustang drivers expect.
 The automatic transmission versions feature steering wheel-mounted shift paddles, which isn't really very 'Mustang'.
 Ford says that the extra ratios of the new 10-speed auto gearbox will improve efficiency.
 Perhaps so, but don't expect the gains to be spectacular.

 Automatic rain sensing wipers, ABS, Independent front/rear suspension, Ford SYNC Bluetooth connection with voice control and USB port, Electric power steering, SYNC Emergency Assistance, Body colour door mirrors...